Babu-Patel-Portfolio/MS1-Easy-Guide-to-Dublin/README.md

 ## Acknowledgements

 - My mentor, Narender Singh, for his searching questions, constructive feedback and his generosity for sharing his knowledge, experience and time.
-- The slack community for the treasure trove of knowledge and their willingness to offer advice
+- The slack community for the treasure trove of knowledge and their willingness to offer advice.
-- Tutor support at Code Institute for their support during the latter stages of the project
+- Tutor support at Code Institute for their support during the latter stages of the project.
 - My girlfriend for her support and patience!